-After one year of using Columna Service Logistics at Rigshospitalet in Denmark, the day-to-day work of the hospital porters became less stressful, as they each became their own coordinator.
+After one year of using Columna Flow at Rigshospitalet in Denmark, the day-to-day work of the hospital porters became less stressful, as they each became their own coordinator.

 Stressful day-to-day work for porters, with lots of calls disrupting their real work